 *EMBARGOED FOR FRIDAY RELEASE*

-(R for some language and brief sexuality/nudity.)
+(R for drug use, language, some sexuality and brief violence.)

 *EMBARGOED FOR FRIDAY RELEASE*